 Edward is an experienced commercial litigator and a qualified Jersey advocate.
 He is a partner in the Jersey litigation team and co-head of the firm's regulatory and compliance team.

-Edward has extensive experience of commercial litigation, contentious insolvency and regulatory matters (including investigations), acting for financial institutions, insolvency office-holders, trustees and beneficiaries, hedge funds, insurance companies (and insureds) and other entities, both onshore and offshore.
+Edward has extensive experience of commercial litigation, contentious insolvency and regulatory matters (including investigations), acting for financial institutions, trustees and beneficiaries, insolvency office-holders, hedge funds, insurance companies (and insureds), employers and employees, and other entities, both onshore and offshore.

 - Advocate - Jersey

 - Insolvency Lawyers Association (ILA)